US to open embassy in Jerusalem in May

 A senior Palestinian official, Saeb Erekat, called the move a "blatant provocation".

-The anniversary of Israel's founding is mourned by Palestinians as the Nakba, or "catastrophe".
+The anniversary of Israel's founding precedes by a day what Palestinians call the Nakba, or "catastrophe" of their displacement in the 1948-49 Arab-Israel war.

 On Friday, Israeli Prime Minister Benjamin Netanyahu hailed the embassy announcement as "a great day for the people of Israel".

-Donald Trump's decision last year that the US would recognise Jerusalem - not Tel Aviv - as Israel's capital infuriated Palestinians.
+Donald Trump's decision in December to recognise Jerusalem as Israel's capital and move the embassy from Tel Aviv, where all other embassies are located, infuriated Palestinians.

+The declaration broke with decades of US neutrality on the issue and put it out of step with the rest of the international community.

 The US Department of State spokeswoman said the embassy would initially be located at existing consular facilities in the Arnona district of the city.